godzilla-reject/fobb/400 Content/410 Playtests/411 Pre-Alpha/FoBB Pre-Alpha Character Creation Playtest 2.md

 - Address early mathematics issues.
 Right now, as the game is in its infancy, these foundational mechanics need to be tuned well.
 ## Game Materials
 In order to play this playtest, you'll need a few things, which are listed here:
-- Either:
-	- A writing utensil, preferably a pencil, and the paper Breaker Sheet, or;
-	- The digital Breaker sheet.
 - Either (or both):
 	- A set of dice, d2 through d20, with 2 additional d6 (for a total of 3d6)
 	- A digital dice roller.
 While less fun, digital dice make playing the game much easier.